Maia-Everett/lintian.eu/_posts/2024-05-11-warcraft-retrospective-25.md

 [^agents]: Tichondrius says that his "agents" told him the orcs landed in Kalimdor.
 Who these agents are and how they learned this is never explained.

 [^reforged]: While also making them noticeably harder all across the board, out of the developer's unsolicited belief that the players wanted more challenge or something.

+[^shredders]: Notice how Warcraft 3 has towned down the crazy tech compared to Warcraft 2, but a bit of it is still there, courtesy of gnomes and goblins.
+Shredders are humanoid mechs with chainsaws, piloted by goblins.

+[^hp]: Technically, trees are destructible doodads, like gates and bridges.
+"Doodad" is the Warcraft 3 engine term for all map objects that are not units or buildings, and destructible doodads are special because, while they cannot be selected, they have HP and can be destroyed.
+That a tree's lumber yield is dependent on its remaining HP means that if you damage trees with AoE attacks, they will yield less lumber before falling.

+[^tree_of_life]: Only in this one mission.
+They don't normally work that way.